The stories that don't make the headlines.

 As we learned from our parents, church leaders and school teachers, we strive to be a force for good in the community – to help support those who are less fortunate and to treat each every person on the planet as a child of God.

 There are four "Suite Sisters" in total: Cassandra, Sabrena, Celeste and Cicely.
-Each has played and continues to play a unique role in the success of Pillows for Prisoners.
+Each, along with our parents, plays a unique role in the work Pillows for Prisoners is doing.

 Pillows for Prisoners started with one woman, our sister Celeste.
 We were inspired by her story of survival and wanted to do more.